iterative/dvc.org/static/docs/get-started/reproduce.md

 > [Github project](https://github.com/iterative/example-get-started) and run it
 > from there.

-`train.dvc` file internally describes what data files and code we should take and how to run the command to get the binary model file.
-For each data file it depends on, we can in turn do the same analysis – find a corresponding DVC-file that includes the data file in its outputs, get dependencies and commands, and so on.
-It means that DVC can recursively build a complete tree of commands it needs to execute to get the model file.
+`train.dvc` describes which source code and data files to use, and how to run the command in order to get the resulting model file.
+For each data file it depends on, we can in turn do the same analysis: find a corresponding DVC-file that includes the data file in its outputs, get dependencies and commands, and so on.
+It means that DVC can recursively build a complete sequence of commands it needs to execute to get the model file.

 `dvc repro` essentially builds a dependency graph, detects stages with modified dependencies or missing outputs and recursively executes commands (nodes in this